 Interbull Routine Genetic Evaluation for Female Fertility Traits

-Female fertility traits to be used in this Interbull test evaluation were classified as follows:
+After the decision made by Interbull Steering committee a new way of classsifying female fertility traits were adopted.
+Female fertility traits used in this Interbull routine evaluation were classified in a as follows:

 |T5||(IT):||Lactating cow's measurements of (I)nterval (T)raits calving-conception, such as days open (DO) and calving interval (CI).|